 Difficulty staying at the table and table manners Try to build up time at the table from a very short time; and reward this.
 Rethink reasonable times and rules for mealtimes.
 Have clear social rules about eating out and eating at home.
 A Social Story or visual prompts can help a child to understand what is expected at the table, and practising through play can also reinforce this.
 Refusing foods at mealtimes Try limiting snacks between meals and keep mealtimes regular.
 Use a visual timetable to show what will happen after mealtimes and reward the child with a favoured activity.
 Consider how much fluid your child is drinking as this can affect their appetite.
 Try smelling, touching, licking as a gradual process building up to tasting.

-BEFORE

-Tropicana

-AFTER
+Feeding Sequence

-Anxiety around mealtimes
+Imagine: Freepik.com Anxiety around mealtimes

 They may feel anxiety around mealtimes.
 Try to relax the pressure as this can lead to negative associations with food.
 Encourage positive behaviour and praise good choices at mealtimes.
 Keep your own worry and desperation in check and try to make your responses to their progress and failure as calm and low key as possible.

-The contacts and links given via this SNAP information sheet have been shared as a starting point for your own research.
-We believe the information to be genuine and correct at the time of publishing, however no responsibility for loss occasioned by any person acting or refraining from acting as a result of the material contained herein can be accepted by SNAP.